sones/sones/Installer/doc/ReadMe.txt

 Installation
 ============

-The Windows installation package comes as one single file which is named 'sones_GraphDB_v2.0_CE.msi'.
+The Windows installation package comes as one single MSI-file.
 Please be aware of that you need to be logged in as Administrator to install the 'sones GraphDB v2.0 Community Edition'.
 Just double click on the MSI-file to start the installer.
 A typical installation means to install everything to 'C:\Program Files (x86)\Sones'.
 A custom installation allows you to change this path.